Diamond Clarity Chart, GIA Clarity Scale

 Affiliate links are highlighted in red.
 Learn more here.

 The presence or absence of inclusions or blemishes determines a diamond's clarity grade.
-These are essentially birthmarks resulting from the diamond's extended formation process.
-Each diamond has distinct clarity characteristics, contributing to its uniqueness and value.
+These are essentially birthmarks resulting from a diamond's extended formation process.

-Personal preference and budget constraints play a key role when buyers determine the right clarity grade for their needs.
+Personal preference and budget constraints play a key role when buyers select a clarity grade for their diamond.
 Interestingly, inclusions not only aid in identifying a diamond but also lead some individuals to favor Very, Very Slightly Included (VVS) diamonds over completely flawless ones.

 Search & Watch Diamonds in HD 40X Videos.